sobolevn/git-secret/man/man1/git-secret-changes.1.md

 ## OPTIONS

     -d  - specifies `--homedir` option for the `gpg`.
-Use this option if your store your keys in a custom location.
+Use this option if you store your keys in a custom location.
     -p  - specifies password for noinput mode, adds `--passphrase` option for `gpg`.
     -h  - shows help.